The Machiavellian Gaston

 'For many years, Signor Bondemiro.
 O thou invisible spirit of wine, if thou hast no name to be known by, let us call thee devil—William Shakespeare'.

 Bonifati had noticed in Signor Bondemiro, a brazen tone of derision in his voice that was very discernible, as he perceived the ullage of the cask.
-Never would he imagine himself upbraided, by an imposter who was not him.
+He would never imagine himself upbraided, by an imposter who was not him.
 Signor Bondemiro was an obstinate man, not a mulcible vinipote, and his barbs were not mere charientism.
 Therefore, Bonifati knew that he would be a challenge for him, but he was definitely prepared for this fascinating challenge and revenge.

 Signor Bondemiro had been a conceited swine, all his life and a very good one indeed, but his ingenuity and intellect would be of little comparison to Bonifati's masterful plot.
 Even with his intuitive wit, he had failed to notice Bonifati's idiosyncrasy.
 Bonifati did notice his conceit unreluctantly, and with vehemence.